YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 The ydb_env_set (and ydb) scripts, by design, are idempotent so that calling them repeatedly is safe.
 The YottaDB installation process ensures that ydb_env_set always sets gtm_dist correctly.
 Idempotency is implemented by checking the value of $gtm_dist and skipping all changes to environment variables if gtm_dist is already defined.

-When gtm sources ydb_env_set, it provides a default execution environment (global directory and a default database (with BEFORE_IMAGE journaling) if none exists.
-By default, it creates the database in $HOME/.fis-gtm with a structure like the following; note that this directory structure has different locations for YottaDB routines (r), object files (o), and database-related files (g):
+When ydb sources ydb_env_set, it provides a default execution environment (global directory and a default database (with BEFORE_IMAGE journaling) if none exists.
+By default, it creates the database in $HOME/.yottadb with a structure like the following; note that this directory structure has different locations for YottaDB routines (r), object files (o), and database-related files (g):

 .. parsed-literal::